-Petey J. Gibson (Transparent, Grace & Frankie, Broad City) is a comedian, writer, and Groundlings-trained character performer based in Los Angeles.
-Currently in pre-production on indie feature The Sympathy Card, Petey also just wrapped co-stars on Grace & Frankie, For The People, and Broad City.
+Petey J. Gibson (Transparent, Grace & Frankie, Broad City) is a trans comedian, writer, and Groundlings-trained character performer based in Los Angeles.
+Currently on the festival circuit on indie feature The Sympathy Card (and recent recipient of the Audience Award at Dances with Films), Petey also just wrapped co-stars on Grace & Frankie, For The People, and Broad City.

 As a writer/creator, Petey co-wrote, co-produced and starred in the hit webseries Meals with Mary, a Dame Edna-meets-Ina Garten comedy cooking show, based around irreverent 86-year-old vaudevillian character, Mary Dolan.
-They've recently finished a pilot, THEM, centered around two trans/nonbinary artists in Los Angeles, as well as recently wrote and starred in Somerville, about a group of Massholes looking for redemption, love, and wicked good pahties.
+They've recently finished a pilot, THEM, centered around two trans/nonbinary artists in Los Angeles, as well as wrote and starred in Somerville, about a group of Massholes looking for redemption, love, and wicked good pahties.

 As a live performer, you can catch Petey in stand-up and improv shows around town, or as the host of The Mary Dolan Show, a comedic variety show that is a "heroic defiance of good taste" (Weekly Dig).
 Described by NPR as “fearless onstage… subversive and versatile”, Petey is an enigmatic live performer, and pretty darn cute to boot.